karthikeyanp/rprogramming-assignment2/README.md

-Skip to content
- This repository
-Explore
-Gist
-Blog
-Help
-karthikeyanP karthikeyanp

-You don't have any verified emails.
-We recommend verifying at least one email.
-Email verification helps our support team verify ownership if you lose account access and allows you to receive all the notifications you ask for.
-11  Watch
-  Star 22
- Fork 162edj-boston/coursera-r-programming
- branch: master  coursera-r-programming / programming-assignment-2 / README.md
-Eric Johnsonedj-boston on Apr 21 Adding hyphen
-1 contributor
-103 lines (83 sloc)  4.021 kb RawBlameHistory
 Introduction

 This second programming assignment will require you to write an R function is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast operation.
 However, for a very long vector, it may take too long to compute the mean, especially if it has to be computed repeatedly (e.g. in a loop).
 If the contents of a vector are not changing, it may make sense to cache the value of the mean so that when we need it again, it can be looked up in the cache rather than recomputed.
 In this Programming Assignment will take advantage of the scoping rules of the R language and how they can be manipulated to preserve state inside of an R object.